DuxCommerce/DuxCommerce.Community/docs/getting-started/index.md

-# Creating an online store using DuxCommerce
+# Creating an online store from scratch using DuxCommerce

 ## Install DuxCommerce